Sim-99/digital-portfolio/Create-CV.md

 # Create CV

-As part of the *Work Readiness Programme* (PRP370), I was required to create a complete and professional CV that reflects my academic background, experience, and technical capabilities.
+As part of the  Project Presentation work readiness module,, I was required to create a complete and professional CV that reflects my academic background, experience, and technical capabilities.
 Below is my CV content in Markdown format.

 ---